Simple pair-potentials and pseudo-potentials for warm-dense matter and general applications: Discussion

 \section{Discussion}

-The idea of using an ion correlation functional for treating ion-ion many body effects was proposed as early as 1982~\cite{DWP1}.
+The idea of using an ion correlation functional for treating ion-ion many body effects in ion-electron systems was proposed as early as 1982~\cite{DWP1}.
 It was motivated by the success of using an electron XC-functional to treat electron many-body effects.
-The method which leads to a formulation in term of a pseudoatom, but it has not found significant adoption, partly because materials science has been mostly concerned with treating materials-engineering problems involving defects, dislocations etc., or with complex materials.
+The method leads to a theory based on a pseudoatom, but it has not found significant adoption, partly because materials science has been mostly concerned with treating materials-science problems involving defects, dislocations etc., or with complex materials.
 Similarly, the idea of an ion correlation functional is of not much use for molecules and other finite systems used in quantum chemistry.

 However, there is little excuse for not using pseudo-atom approaches for uniform systems at finite-$T$ as the conceptual and computational advantages are very significant.

-A common misconception, partly arising from placing excessive weight on the `chemical picture' of bonding leading to complex correlations, as well as the wish to subsume the electron subsystem in bonds, has lead to the belief that the NPA approaches do not contain, and cannot include, many-ion effects associated with the local structure of the medium.
-Here we have given examples showing how the NPA calculations incorporate such effects, and clarified the kinship of the NPA approach and its energy functonals to those used in effective atom models.
+A common misconception, partly arsing from the `chemical picture' of bonding as the basis of complex correlations, as well as the wish to subsume the electron subsystem in bonds, has lead to the belief that the NPA ``one-atom'' approaches do not contain, and cannot include, many-ion effects associated with the local structure of the medium.
+Here we have given examples showing how the NPA calculations incorporate such effects, and clarified the kinship of the NPA approach and its energy functionals to those used in effective medium models.
 The NPA remains a strictly first-principles DFT approach, while the EMA approaches have now become largely spring boards for data fitting.
 The ability of the NPA to study subtle effects like liquid-liquid phase transitions in complex materials like liquid Si and liquid C has been demonstrated and these have been reviewed in the context of how ion correlations are included in the NPA pair-potential scheme.

-Given that a very large data base of DFT results has been fitted the available EMA potentials, one might envisage using them to construct first principles pair-potentials as well as a sophisticated first-principles ion-correlation functional, given that the electron XC-functional used in the primary DFT calculations is well developed.
+However, much of the success of the NPA depends on the existence of free electrons in the system that weaken the interparticle interactions.
+Additional steps are needed in treating weakly ionized systems and transition metals at very low temperatures.